Serendipti/skip/readme.md

 This will work on iOS too.
 Just save it to your iCloud files or Airdrop it to your iPhone.

 PSA (Nov.
 10, 2023): YouTube is now treating all content blockers via extensions as "ad-block", including those attempting to block cookies and trackers.
-If you get a threatening pop-up detecting and "ad-blocker" it is not this userscript.
+If you get a threatening pop-up detecting an "ad-blocker" it is not this userscript (at least for now).
 You will have to disable all content blockers for youtube.com to avoid those pop-ups.